VanDenHendeSimon/sql-to-class/README.md

 Take for instance CHAR (50), or VARCHAR (50), or DECIMAL (8,2), or tinyint, smallint, mediumint, … The list goes on.
 These have to be processed and validated carefully in the setter function of each property, which mirrors one column of one table.

 When your database has a lot of tables, which have a lot of columns, this can rapidly turn into a lot of work.
 On top of that, there is also a very high risk to commit human-errors.
-Both of these I thought could be avoided rather easily.
+Both of these I thought could be avoided by automation.

 All of this manual labor is eliminated by this script.
 All of the generated code is included in this repo: ./sql/anyfolder_python